 Nonprofit news organizations that leverage philanthropic dollars are important.
 I still often consider whether we should have or be associated with a nonprofit partner for just that reason.
 So I don’t stand in opposition to that tax status.
 But I believe we also want journalism produced by commercial newsrooms that use journalism to solve problems that people will pay for.

+To put it simply: Nonprofits fill policy gaps.
+For profits fill market gaps.
+I believe aspects of journalism fit into both, but I believe a commercial model is important to exist in local journalism.
 We want a robust for profit journalism community in the future, and I believe we’re helping with that effort.